CardiJey/schulrechner/README.md

 # SCHULRECHNER

 This is the repository for the Schulrechner App.
-You can get the APK directly from the releases https://github.com/CardiJey/schulrechner/releases/latest/ or from F-Droid (Release upcoming!).
+You can get the APK directly from the releases https://github.com/CardiJey/schulrechner/releases/latest/ or from F-Droid https://f-droid.org/packages/io.cardijey.schulrechner .
 Alternatively you can build it yourself by installing [Cordova](https://cordova.apache.org/) and then running

 	cordova platform add android